CBA takes $1.5b COVID hit, sells CFS stake

-Commonwealth Bank will take a $1.5 billion hit for potential defaults on account of COVID-19 and has also announced the sale of a 55 per cent stake in its Colonial First State wealth management unit.
+Commonwealth Bank is setting aside $1.5 billion for potential defaults on account of COVID-19-related shutdowns and will sell a majority stake in its Colonial First State wealth management unit.

 Loan impairment expense was $1.6 billion in the March quarter, or 80 basis points of gross loans and acceptances.